About North Thailand Birding

 Acknowledgements

 Many people have provided help in the production of North Thailand Birding; having given feedback, identification assistance, information and support in many different ways on many subjects.
-The following are acknowledged and thanked for their contributions and assistance: Gerry Brett (China), Paul Carter (Phuket), the late Mick Davies (Chiang Saen), the late Les Day (Samui), Ian Dugdale (Kaeng Krachan), Peter Ericsson (Bangkok), Dave Gandy (Bangkok), Kim Garwood (USA), Antonio Giudici (Ko Phang-ngan), John Moore (Chiang Mai), Andy Pierce (Khon Kaen), Games Punjapa Phetsri (Kaeng Krachan), Phil Round (Bangkok), Ike Suriwong (Phuket) and Nick Upton (Bangkok).
+The following are acknowledged and thanked for their contributions and assistance: Gerry Brett (Philippines), Paul Carter (Phuket), the late Mick Davies (Chiang Saen), the late Les Day (Samui), Ian Dugdale (Kaeng Krachan), Peter Ericsson (Bangkok), Dave Gandy (Bangkok), Kim Garwood (USA), Antonio Giudici (Ko Phang-ngan), John Moore (Chiang Mai), Andy Pierce (Khon Kaen), Games Punjapa Phetsri (Kaeng Krachan), Phil Round (Bangkok), Ike Suriwong (Phuket) and Nick Upton (Bangkok).